 Brooke was chosen for a 2017 Aspen-Rodel Fellowship in Public Leadership, which is open by invitation only to emerging political leaders with a reputation for intellect, thoughtfulness, and a commitment to civil dialogue.

-In November 2014, Brooke was elected to her first term in the Maryland House of Delegates, representing District 46 (Baltimore City).
-She now serves in the General Assembly as a member of the Appropriations Committee.
+In 2014 and again in 2018, Brooke was elected to the Maryland House of Delegates, representing District 46 (Baltimore City).
+She serves in the General Assembly as a member of the Environment and Transportation Committee and as chair of the Land Use & Ethics Subcommittee.

 Brooke was selected as one of the Sun Magazine’s 50 Women to Watch in 2014, and since 2013, she has been chosen annually for inclusion on the Super Lawyers‘ Maryland Rising Stars list.
 Selection to the Maryland Rising Stars is an honor reserved for those lawyers who exhibit excellence in practice.
 To be eligible for inclusion in Rising Stars, a candidate must be either 40 years old or younger or in practice for ten years or less.
 Only 2.5 percent of the attorneys in Maryland are named to the Rising Stars list each year.